 When personal, business, employment or payroll taxes are not paid, the IRS can file a Federal Tax Lien against an Individual or a Business.
 The liens will also carry interest and penalties and it can be a difficult situation to resolve.
 At the office of Ira J. Metrick in Freehold, NJ, we can assist you with federal tax lien resolution.

-We start with a thorough analysis of your financial situation to determine what you can afford to pay.
-We also analyze the taxes, interest and penalties to see if any amounts can be eliminated based upon Statute of Limitations, Penalty Abatement, or because you do not owe the taxes.
+We begin by conducting a thorough analysis of your financial situation to determine what you can afford to pay.
+We also examine the taxes, interest, and penalties to identify any amounts that can be eliminated based on the Statute of Limitations, Penalty Abatements, or other reasons, such as not owing the taxes.
+If you are eligible, we can help you apply for a loan Offer in Compromise, which allows you to pay less than the total amount owed.
+Alternatively, we may be able to secure an Installment Agreement, which permits you to pay off the lien over several months.

 What is a Federal Tax Lien?